 Make-up exams will be scheduled only in emergencies, as per university guidelines.
 A written permission is required: for example, if you were ill, we will need a letter from a doctor attesting to this fact.
-The letter should have the doctor's phone number, and we will call the doctor's office for confirmation.
+The letter should have the doctor's phone.